TasneemZh/Git-Practice/git-commands-remote.md

 *Equals to fetch and then merge (follows this command, the push command)*

+**Notes:**

-**Note:** this command is used instead of simply fetching, is when there are updates on the remote and changes in the local repository
+this command is used instead of simply fetching, is when there are updates on the remote and changes in the local repository

 --------------